Rupakshi1999/fashion/README.md

 Accessing the API:
 GET request:
   Get All
   Get by ID
   Get after filtering
   Get after filtering and sorting

-By default every page contains 10 values

 #### User Model